 Key Takeaways for Early Retirement Affordable Care Act

-- Subsidies Save Money: Premium Tax Credits (PTCs) and Cost-Sharing Reductions (CSRs) can significantly lower premiums and out-of-pocket costs.
+- Subsidies Save Money: Premium Tax Credits (PTCs) and Cost-Sharing Reductions (CSRs) can lower premiums and out-of-pocket costs.

 Why the ACA Matters for Early Retirees

-Option | Pros | Cons | ACA Advantage |
+| Option | Pros | Cons | ACA Advantage |

-COBRA | Keeps your employer plan | Very expensive ($1,500-$3,000+/month), temporary (18-36 months) | ACA is more affordable with subsidies, offers long-term coverage |
+| COBRA | Keeps your employer plan | Often expensive; temporary (18–36 months) | ACA can be more affordable with subsidies; ongoing access |

-Short-Term Plans | Low premiums | Not ACA-compliant, limited coverage, denies pre-existing conditions | ACA offers comprehensive coverage and subsidies |
+| Short-Term Plans | Lower premiums | Not ACA-compliant; limited coverage; may exclude pre-existing conditions | ACA offers comprehensive coverage plus subsidies |

 Eligibility for ACA Plans